Huotes/CommitMaker/README.md

 Chuck Norris always knows the EXACT location of Carmen SanDiego.

 There is no such thing as a lesbian, just a woman who has never met Chuck Norris.

+Chuck Norris once worked as a weatherman for the San Diego evening news.
+Every night he would make the same forecast: Partly cloudy with a 75% chance of Pain.